angular-gantt/angular-gantt/README.md

 {
     id: "...",  // Unique id of the row (Optional).
     name: "...", // Name shown on the left side of each row.
-    order: <Number> // Row order for custom sort mode.
-Should be a unique number if defined (Optional).
-Tip: Property can be left away for default behaviour.
     height: "..." // Height of the row (Optional).
     color: "..." , // Color of the task in HEX format (Optional).
     classes: <Array|String> // Array or String of class names which should be applied to the task.
 See ng-class documentation for details (Optional).